Helmholtz FEM solutions are locally quasi-optimal modulo low frequencies: Acknowledgements

 \section{Acknowledgements}

-The idea of looking at the local FEM error for the Helmholtz equation came out of discussions EAS had with Ralf Hiptmair (ETH Z\"urich).
-MA and EAS were supported by EPSRC grant EP/R005591/1 and JG was supported by EPSRC grants EP/V001760/1 and EP/V051636/1.
+\es{The authors thanks the referees for their careful reading of the paper and numerous suggestions for improvement.} The idea of looking at the local FEM error for the Helmholtz equation came out of discussions EAS had with Ralf Hiptmair (ETH Z\"urich).
+MA and EAS were supported by EPSRC grant EP/R005591/1 and JG was supported by EPSRC grants EP/V001760/1 and EP/V051636/1.\\